What is the Undergraduate Fellowship in the Digital Humanities?

 The UFDH program seeks to promote the exploration and use of digital humanities (DH) tools and formats and support undergraduate students who want to conduct humanities research that integrates innovative digital tools and methods.
 As part of the fellowship, undergraduate fellows learn about DH methods, including digital storytelling, information visualization, mapping, and text analysis.
 The program culminates in the fellows producing a digital humanities project prototype focused on their interests.
 Topics range from local histories, community stories, and digital media culture to medical humanities, environmental humanities, and the intersections between the arts/creative works.

-Students interested in learning about a range of digital humanities research skills and prototyping their own digital project are encouraged to apply!
+Students interested in learning about a range of digital humanities research skills and prototyping their own digital project are encouraged to apply in spring quarter for the following summer cohort!

 Check out the Digital Humanities Guide to learn more about DH theory and practice and for an overview of DH methods, tools, and resources!